Florence Foster Jenkins: Film

 Jenkins commissioned filming of her performances at the Verdi Club's signature annual event, the "Ball of the Silver Skylarks", held each October at the Ritz Carlton Hotel.
 All were thought lost until copies of the 1934 through 1939 and 1941 films were discovered in 2009.
-Jenkins historian Donald Collup presented excerpts from the films in a 2016 YouTube video and announced plans to produce a documentary, which as of 2025 had not been released.
+Jenkins historian Donald Collup presented excerpts from the films in a 2016 YouTube video and announced plans to produce a documentary, which as of 2026 has not been released.